Rick Buckler: Early years

-Buckler was born in the town of Woking in the county of Surrey, England.
+Paul Richard Buckler was born on 6 December 1955 in the town of Woking in the county of Surrey, England, to Bill and Peggy Buckler (nee White), a telephone engineer and factory worker respectively.
 He received his education at Sheerwater Secondary School, in Woking.
-Whilst there in the early 1970s, he joined other pupils in a newly formed band named The Jam.
+While there in the early 1970s, he joined other pupils Paul Weller and Bruce Foxton in a newly formed band named the Jam.
+Buckler began an A-Level in technical drawing but abandoned his studies after a year.
+He worked as a trainee draughtsman for four years until the Jam's breakthrough.